-One of CoBL’s co-founders, Josh has been running the organization since its inception.
-A graduate of Temple University with a degree in broadcast journalism, he made CoBL his full-time job after leaving Temple’s Beasley School of Law in early 2013, developing it into the area’s go-to source for high school and college basketball news and information.
+Less than a year after helping start CoBL, Josh made the site his full-time job in early 2013 after leaving Temple’s Beasley School of Law, developing it into the area’s go-to source for high school and college basketball news and information.
 Since then, he’s covered thousands of games and events while mentoring well over 100 high school and college students who have contributed to CoBL over the years.
-He currently lives in East Falls with his wife, Aurora, and their two cats, and is studying for his Master's degree in communications at Syracuse University.
+He has also guided the site to receive six honors in the 2021 Keystone Awards, in its first year as a member of the Pennsylvania NewsMedia Association.

 Follow Josh: @jmverlin